lanne08/pride-flag/README.md

 ## To Do

+When this project began, it was a single page about the rainbow flag.
 Originally I intended to use JavaScript to reveal the individual Pride flag stripe colors and meanings via hover events.
 I plan on coming back to this over time to make my original vision reality!

 Additional To Do item's include: